 Bondi died 18 months ago at the age of 93.
-For his 90th birthday, his family reunited him in Israel with the Hungarian man who hid him and helped him make his great escape.
+For his 90th birthday, his family reunited him in Israel with the Hungarian man who hid him and helped him in his great escape.
 I may not have met Bondi but I am grateful to have met his sons, heard his amazing story and been inspired by words spoken by him decades ago that remain relevant today.
 Isn’t this the definition of wisdom?

 One more event, one more keynote address, many more lessons to learn.
 What a way to end 2018!
 Expect the unexpected in 2019.